 Anyone can learn how to swim.
 The basic strokes are very easy to master once you've gotten used to the feel of buoyancy.
 Since anyone can learn, anyone can then do it.
 Swimming is an ideal activity for anyone with fitness problems or chronic knee or back injuries because it's so low-impact.
 In fact, it's often used in therapy for those who have been injured.

 Just because you don't feel yourself sweating when you swim doesn't mean you aren't getting a serious workout.
 Whether you're doing laps or a program such as aqua aerobics, you burn calories while swimming and can thus lose weight and tone your body.
-The harder you swim, the more fat you burn.
-Witness Olympic champion Michael Phelps, who must eat 12,000 calories a day while training in order to maintain his muscle.
+When combined with a reduced caloric intake, swimming can help you lose weight.

 A Relaxing Workout